azoth-lang/azoth.language.reference/src/simplifying-decisions.md

 ## Heap References Can Always be Internal

-Once could imagine that a reference to a struct or variable on the heap could be either a reference to the inside of an object or to the beginning of the object.
+One could imagine that a reference to a struct or variable on the heap could be either a reference to the inside of an object or to the beginning of the object.
 The difference matters for the garbage collector.
 However, internal references are much more common and are also inclusive of both possibilities.
-To keep the language simply, only internal references will be supported for now.
+To keep the language simple, only internal references will be supported for now.

 ## No Automatic Reference Restriction